 CPU The processor type varies depending on model.
-To check which type of processor is included in your model, click Control Panel -> System and Security -> System under Windows System group in All apps .
-Legal Footnote (CPU) For more information regarding CPU, refer to the Legal Footnotes section.
-Internal storage The capacity of the internal storage varies depending on the model.
-Note that part of the internal storage overall capacity is reserved as administration space.
+To check which type of processor is included in your model, click Control Panel -&gt; System and Security -&gt; System under Windows System group in All apps .

+Legal Footnote (CPU)

+For more information regarding CPU, refer to the Legal Footnotes section.

+Internal storage The capacity of the hard disk drive varies